capacitor-community/camera-preview/README.md

 | AUTO    | string  | auto    |               |
 | RED_EYE | string  | red-eye | Android Only  |
 | TORCH   | string  | torch   |               |

-# Demo

-A working example can be found at [Demo](https://github.com/capacitor-community/camera-preview/tree/master/demo)

-To run the demo on your local network and access media devices, a secure context is needed.
-Add an `.env` file at the root of the demo folder with `HTTPS=true` to start react with HTTPS.